flamedfury/flamed.nz/content/posts/futurama-was-fun.md

 title: "Futurama Was Fun"
 date: 2000-01-21T21:25:39+13:00
 draft: false
+author: fLaMEd
 ---

-# Fry, we have a crate to deliver.
+## Fry, we have a crate to deliver.

 Why would I want to know that?
 Negative, bossy meat creature!
 We need rest.
 The spirit is willing, but the flesh is spongy and bruised.
 Tell them I hate them.
 Professor, make a woman out of me.
 You guys aren't Santa!
 You're not even robots.
 How dare you lie in front of Jesus?

 So, how 'bout them Knicks?
 Michelle, I don't regret this, but I both rue and lament it. __Wow!__ *A superpowers drug you can just rub onto your skin?* You'd think it would be something you'd have to freebase.

-## Are you crazy?
+### Are you crazy?
 I can't swallow that.

 You won't have time for sleeping, soldier, not with all the bed making you'll be doing.
 Is that a cooking show?
 Fry!
 Stay back!
 He's too powerful!
 Now Fry, it's been a few years since medical school, so remind me.
 Disemboweling in your species: fatal or non-fatal?